LdDl/cnns/README.md

 # CNNs #
 CNNS (Convolutional Neural Networks) is a little package for developing simple neural networks, such as CNN (you don't say?) and MLP.

-# I AM WORKING ON DOCS AND SOME MAJOR FIXES CURRENTLY
+# WE ARE WORKING ON DOCS AND SOME MAJOR FIXES CURRENTLY

 ## Table of Contents